-The Icelandic competitive landscape is comprised of four commercial banks, four savings banks and five credit institutions.
-The financial markets also include ten securities companies, one securities brokerage and ten UCITS management companies.
-The HFF, a fully state-owned mortgage lender, offers financing for residential housing in Iceland (see "Financial Markets in Iceland - Other Relevant Institutions in the Financial Market").
+The Icelandic competitive landscape is comprised of four commercial banks, four savings banks, and five credit undertakings.
+The financials market also includes ten securities companies, one securities brokerage and ten management companies of undertakings for collective investment in transferable securities ("UCITS").
+In addition, the HFF, a fully state-owned mortgage lender, offers financing for residential housing in Iceland (see "Financial Markets in Iceland - Other Relevant Institutions in the financial market").
 There is substantial competition for the types of banking and other products and services the Issuer provides.
-Such competition is affected by various factors including, but not limited to, consumer demand, technological changes, new entrants, regulatory actions and impact of consolidation.
+Such competition is affected by various factors such as, consumer demand, technological changes, new entrants, regulatory actions and impact of consolidation.

-The Issuer's main competitors are the other large commercial banks in Iceland, namely Íslandsbanki, Arion Bank and Kvika Bank.
+The Issuer's main competitors are the other large commercial banks in Iceland, Íslandsbanki, Arion Bank and Kvika Bank.
 With the recovery of the Icelandic economy, demand for new lending and other financial products has increased.
-Competition from smaller specialised institutions as well as shadow banking has intensified in the last few years.
-The Icelandic pension funds have also become more active competitors after they started increasing their mortgage lending to the public at aggressive interest rates, partially as a result of the fact that they are not subject to the special tax which was placed on financial institutions (see "Changes in Tax laws or in their interpretation could harm the Issuer's Business").
-The pension funds also provide competition for deposits, as a proportion of an individual's savings (proportion of person's salary and contribution from employers) are held in pension funds, rather than in bank deposits, since it is a requirement to do so by law.
-In the next couple of years Iceland will implement the PSD2 act No. 2015/2366, (Revised Payment Service Directive).
-It is likely that there will be increased competition, especially in the fintech area, where online solutions may have greater impact on the market.
+The Issuer is subject to considerable regulatory scrutiny that can hinder competitiveness, in particular vis-á-vis Fintech firms, which are not subject to the same regulatory burden.
+Within the next couple of years, Iceland is expected to implement PSD2 act No. 2015/2366 (Revised Payment Services Directive), which enables banks customers, both consumers and businesses to use third party providers to manage their finances.
+Banks, however are obligated to provide these third-party providers access to their customer's accounts through open application program interface ("API"), which enables third-parties to build financial service on top of banks' data and infrastructure.
+It is likely that this will introduce increased competition.
+An emerging source of competition for the Issuer comes from smaller specialised institutions, such as Fintech companies and shadow banking, where online solutions may have greater impact on the market.
+The Icelandic pension funds have also become more active competitors after they started increasing their mortgage lending to the public at aggressive interest rates, partially as a result of the fact that they are not subject to the special tax which was placed on financial institutions (see.
+"Changes in Tax laws or in their interpretation could harm the Issuer's Business').
+The pension funds also provide competition for deposits, as a proportion of an individual's savings (proportion of persons' salary and contribution from employers) are held in pension funds rather than in bank deposits, since it is required to do so by law.
 Furthermore, foreign banks are creating competition in the Icelandic corporate market with loan offerings to larger companies.
 If merger activity among smaller financial institutions manages to produce larger, better capitalised companies that are able to offer a wider array of products and services at more competitive prices, competition may intensify even further in the coming years.

-The Issuer will continue to offer a full range of specialised financial services to individuals, corporate entities and institutions, as well as work on further product developments to meet increased competition from domestic competitors as well as foreign banks potentially seeking to establish operations in Iceland.
+The Issuer will continue to offer a full range of specialised financial services to individuals, corporate entities and institutions, as well as work on further product developments to meet consumer demands and face increased competition from domestic competitors, as well as foreign banks potentially seeking to establish operations in Iceland.

-The AGM of the Issuer held on 14 April 2016 entrusted the Board of Directors to add to its protocols provisions on the competitive independence of the Issuer towards other state-owned commercial banks.
+The Annual General Meeting ("AGM") of the Issuer, which was held 14 April 2016, entrusted the Board of Directors to add to its protocols provisions on the competitive independence of the Issuer towards other state-owned commercial banks.